Jmz919/flexbe_behavior_engine/README.md

 Use the following launch file for running the onboard engine:

     roslaunch flexbe_onboard behavior_onboard.launch

 Use the following launch file for running the operator control station (requires the FlexBE App):

     roslaunch flexbe_app flexbe_ocs.launch

-Use the following lunach file to run both of the above, e.g., for testing on a single computer:
+Use the following launch file to run both of the above, e.g., for testing on a single computer:

     roslaunch flexbe_app flexbe_full.launch